RabbitJackTrade/streamlit-calculate-slider/README.md

-# Secon attempt with Streamlit, pandas and heroku
+# Second attempt with Streamlit, pandas and heroku